 CHECK OUT OUR EPD DOWNLOAD PAGE

 The outcome of the Paris agreement (2015) is one where all countries across the world are unified in mitigating climate change in a program that begins in 2020 and should result in measurable effects in decreasing national CO2 levels over time.
-Marmoleum as an interior finishing product as such helps to achieve the ambition to reduce CO2 levels in our environment.
-This is already recognized by international environmental building standards such as LEED and Breeam which both recognize the credits linoleum offers.
+With its Marmoleum CO2 neutral product range (from cradle to gate), Forbo Flooring contributes to a better environment by producing a product that does not affect the worldwide climate change.
+As such, Forbo Marmoleum is the best flooring choice for every sustainable interior.

 A sense of responsibility towards the environment and subsequent generations are important components of our daily activities.
 We are constantly working to further develop our products and make the production process more climate-friendly.